DrewNaylor/Retiled/README.md

 Retiled is not associated with Microsoft in any way, and Microsoft does not endorse Retiled.<br>
 Qt (and I assume PySide6, since The Qt Company owns it) is Copyright (C) The Qt Company Ltd.<br>
 Any other copyrights and trademarks belong to their respective people and companies/organizations.<br><br>
-Components of the Retiled project include [AvaloniaUI](https://avaloniaui.net/), [.NET 5](https://docs.microsoft.com/en-us/dotnet/core/dotnet-five), Python, Qt, QML, PySide6.
+Components of the Retiled project include [AvaloniaUI](https://avaloniaui.net/), [.NET 5](https://docs.microsoft.com/en-us/dotnet/core/dotnet-five), Python, Qt, QML, PySide6, PyYAML.
 Anything else that's used in the future will be added to this list.

 ## Building and running